• Skip to primary navigation

 6 Easy Jaggery Substitutes: Infuse New Ingredients

 Who knew swapping out jaggery could be such a fun kitchen experiment?
-Now, jaggery is a sweet superstar, especially in Indian and Southeast Asian dishes.
+Now, jaggery is a sweet superstar, especially in Indian and Southeast Asian dishes - a traditional unrefined sugar made from concentrated sugarcane or date palm sap.

 These options are practical, everyday ingredients you probably already have in your pantry.